htilly/ESPHome-HUB75-MatrixDisplayWrapper/README.md

 This wrapper currently only supports horizontally chained panels.
 [Vertically aligned panels and VirtualDisplays](https://github.com/mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/tree/master/examples/ChainedPanels) are currently not supported.

+Actually, in this fork, a VirtualDisplayPanel *is* supported, but primarily to enable support for "8 scan" panels, which need coordinate remapping to function correctly.
+This is *not* intended as an example of how to implement this in a reusable, generically useful way, it was intended as a quick and dirty fix to get the panel working.
+The specific platform in use is the Huidu WF1, with these panels (https://www.aliexpress.us/item/1005003238025086.html).
+I have two panels, and attempted to configure a chain of two panels, which I previously had working using non-ESPHome code, but only succeeded in crashing the WF1 repeatedly.
+For the moment, the best you can do with two panels is simply mirror them, which happens automatically if the `chain_length:` parameter is set to 1.

 ### My Pixel Art display

 - 32x64 Pixel P5 Panel